vmware-archive/node-examples/book-service/README.md

     OK
     ```

-1. If the Cloud Cache service instance is no longer needed, delete the service:
+1. If the Tanzu GemFire for VMs service instance is no longer needed, delete the service:

     ```
     $ cf delete-service PCC-TLS